piandpower/vmpc/README.md

 # vmpc

-Using cmake-gui to create a Visual Studio project, the whole thing should compile without problems and produce a standalone EXE, a VST2 and a VST3 plugin.
-At the moment Windows only.
+Using cmake-gui to create a Visual Studio or Xcode project, the whole thing should compile without problems and produce a standalone EXE, a VST2 and a VST3 plugin on Windows, and an .app on OSX.
 The Debug build gives crap performance, so make sure to set it to Release for actual use.

 Logfile is located in /Users/JohnDoe/vMPC/.